LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Experiments

 \subsubsection{Security Evaluation}

-Security was evaluated under client-side data poisoning and server-side model poisoning attacks.
-To demonstrate the applicability of LiFeChain, we evaluated its performance using two heterogeneous data distributions, i.e., 2 and 4 distinct classes for each client's task.
-For clarity, we use CpT to indicate the number of classes per client's task.
+{Security was evaluated under 6 distinct attacks.} To demonstrate LiFeChain's applicability, we evaluated its performance using two heterogeneous data distributions, i.e., 2 and 4 distinct classes per client's task.
+For clarity, we use CpT to denote the number of classes per client's task.